kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 `behavior` field.
 Behaviors are specified separately for scaling up and down in `scaleUp` or `scaleDown` section under the `behavior` field.
 A stabilization window can be specified for both directions which prevents the flapping of the number of the replicas in the scaling target.
-Similarly specifing scaling policies controls the rate of change of replicas while scaling.
+Similarly specifying scaling policies controls the rate of change of replicas while scaling.

 ### Scaling Policies